 When choosing your own CAD / design / visualisation machine consider the following broad pointers for specifications.

-- As much RAM as possible; 8Gb bare minimum but 16gb or more recommended
+- Get as much RAM as possible; 8Gb minimum but 16gb or more recommended

-- Discreet Nvidia GTX or Quadro graphics card – rather than onboard graphics
+- Discreet Nvidia GTX / RTX or Quadro graphics card if you can – rather than onboard graphics.

 - Warranty – check this is not just a basic return to supplier option which would mean you are without a machine for weeks.